 - Check payroll tax records (if applicable).
 The PAYG (pay-as-you-go income tax), GST and other tax obligations, such as payroll tax, should all be up to date.

-No matter how good you are at numbers, you'll probably want an accountant to go over these details with you so you can be sure that nothing is missing.
+No matter how good you are at numbers, you'll probably want an accountant to go over these details with you, so you can be sure nothing is missing.